karineee/Adspot/README.md

 Latest update notes:

-Can output .jpg images and product names.
+Can output .jpg images and product names of first row.
 To be integrated with function of MainActivity to search by id